 Like a lot of Myanmar colonial architecture has a large presence here.
 There are some beautiful old buildings in all sorts of disrepair.
 Some have been wonderfully restored but they amount to a small percentage.
 Either way, it’s a great contrast to the local wooden style buildings on either side of each other.

 You can go on a self-guided walking tour of Myeik using One Map as a guide to the colonial buildings around the city.
 There is also a book available for purchase on Amazon detailing a walking route to the fascinating history of Myeik.

 Discover the Myeik Lake

 In the centre of the city is a lake hidden by buildings and alleyways.
-During the late afternoon and evening you will find couples come here to snuggle up by the shore or take the quick stroll around its perimeter.
-The lake has lights to illuminate it at night and is best visted when the day isn’t at its hottest.
+During the late afternoon and evening, you will find couples come here to snuggle up by the shore or take a quick stroll around its perimeter.
+The lake has lights to illuminate it at night and is best visited when the day isn’t at its hottest.

 Combine a walk around the lake with a walk down what I call pagoda road.
 The road stretching northwest from the lake is dotted with numerous religious monuments and buildings.
 It’s especially impressive during the evening when the lights come on.

 To find the lake and pagoda road, use the map above or head to Mergui de Kitchen for a meal and use their back exit which pops you straight onto the lakeshores.

 Another popular activity for locals is to visit the strand in the evenings.
 The strand is the road parallel to the ocean and is full of restaurants and shopping.
 The restaurants range from a bbq stall on the side of the road, a local establishment selling cheap food up to places with a foreigner intent.